 During his retirement years, Franklin would:

-- Help write the Declaration of Independence and the Treaty of Paris (which ended the war)
+- Help write the Declaration of Independence and the Treaty of Paris (which ended the American Revolutionary War.)

 Not too shabby Ben.

 - Know how much is enough: Our eyes are often bigger than our stomach.
 It’s easy to get lost in the pursuit of more if you don’t know what’s enough –– once you have enough, there’s no use for more.
 Be smart and exchange your money for free time when the opportunity presents itself.